lunfardo314/lunfardo314.github.io/overview/intro.md

 For scalability and other reasons, those derived concepts can be implemented as layer 2 solutions, that maintain trust-less and (zk)-proven equivalence with the base asset.

-* Cost-efficiency (low transaction cost) is how Proxima differentiates itself from PoW protocols.
+* Cost-efficiency (low and bounded transaction and total costs) is how Proxima differentiates itself from PoW protocols.
 * Permissionlessness and architectural simplicity is how Proxima is different from PoS protocols

 ---